SNMP (Simple Network Management Protocol)

 # Using onesixtyone

-onesixtyone -c /path/to/community_string_list.txt <target_ip>
+onesixtyone -c /path/to/community_string_list.txt target.com

 # Using Nmap script

-nmap -sU -p 161 --script snmp-brute --script-args snmp-brute.communitiesdb=community_strings.txt <target_ip>
+nmap -sU -p 161 --script snmp-brute --script-args snmp-brute.communitiesdb=community_strings.txt target.com

-Enumerating System Information
+System Information Enumeration

 # Using snmp-check for a comprehensive enumeration